Magmas-Lounge/Projects/.github/ISSUE_TEMPLATE/suggestion.md

 ---

 **Select Modpack**
 Select the modpack you're submitting a suggestion for by adding an X into one of the 3 [].
-Only select **1** per report, multiple will result in the issue being invalid.
+Only select **1** per suggestion, multiple will result in this being invalid.

 [] - Aetheric Journeys
 [] - BetweenCraft